AdbC99/email-services/README.md

    * Configure domain records for mailgun and sendgrid to remove mail restrictions
    * Input validation should use something like jsonschema but better to automate validation
    * Email validation is not as good as it could be when a different name to email address is unrestricted
+   * Email validation does not check for duplicate emails that confuse sendgrid
    * Failure handling for email/send endpoint is nested to the maximum that I would do in an app, if this were any more complex then I would refactor the email sending code so that the provider classes take on more responsibility